Create a theme for your portal

 Bootstrap supports customization through a set of variables.
 You can set any or all of these variables to custom values and then download a custom version of Bootstrap that is compiled based on these values.

 The power of Bootstrap variables is that they don't dictate the style of a single element.
 All styles in the framework are based on and derived from these values.
 For example, consider the variable @font-size-base.
 This specifies the size that Bootstrap assigns to normal body text.
 However, Bootstrap also uses this variable to indicate the font size for headings and other elements.
-The size for an h1 element may be defined as 300 percent the size of @font-size-base.
+The size for an H1 element might be defined as 300 percent of the size of @font-size-base.
 By setting this one variable, you control the entire typographic scale of your portal in a consistent way.
 Similarly, the @link-color variable controls the color of hyperlinks.
 For the color you assign to this value, Bootstrap will define the hover color for links as 15 percent darker than your custom value.

 When you download a customized version of Bootstrap, it contains the following directory structure.